OpenZeppelin/cairo-contracts/docs/Proxies.md

 #### `_set_admin`

-Sets the admin of the proxy contract.
+Sets `new_admin` as the admin of the proxy contract.

 Parameters: